 Research on the Art Collection of Kurt und Gertrud Schülein, Stuttgart

-Research on the Art Collection of Kurt und Gertrud Schülein, Stuttgart, together with Steven C. Krause, funded by the German Lost Art Foundation
+Provenance Research Project in Cooperation with Steven C. Krause, Funded by the German Lost Art Foundation

 beate-schreiber_1_3-4